Kaalidhar Laapata

 Kaalidhar Laapata is a 2025 Indian Hindi-language drama film written and directed by Madhumita.
-The film stars Abhishek Bachchan in the lead role as Kaalidhar, alongside Mohammed Zeeshan Ayyub and child actor Daivik Bhagela in supporting roles.
-Produced by Zee Studios and Emmay Entertainment, it is the Hindi remake of Madhumita's 2019 Tamil film K.D..
+The film stars Abhishek Bachchan in the lead role as Kaalidhar, alongside Mohammed Zeeshan Ayyub and child actor Daivik Baghela in supporting roles.
+Produced by Zee Studios and Emmay Entertainment, it is the Hindi remake of Madhumita's 2019 Tamil film K.D.

 It premiered on the ZEE5 streaming platform on 4 July 2025 to mixed reviews.

 Plot

 The story follows Kaalidhar, a middle-aged man experiencing memory loss and a sense of abandonment after overhearing his family's plan to leave him behind during a religious gathering.
 Choosing to leave on his own, Kaalidhar embarks on a journey during which he meets Ballu, an eight-year-old orphan.
 The unlikely duo forms a bond and sets out on a road trip across India to fulfill items on Kaalidhar's bucket list, leading him to rediscover joy and purpose.
-It deals with the different emotions of life.
-In one hand, extreme selfishness of human greed and in another the love and affection to see the life with a different stance.